kgashok/project-ideas/ias/pointerGlossary.md

 #### Quiz 10 b - Mystery Function 7

+What does the above function do?
+1. Will compile but won't do anything useful
+2. Finds the first character that is part of `s2` that occurs in `s1`
+3. Will execute forever
+4. None of the above

 #### Quiz 11 - Write a size function for int array

 **"It is possible to write a function `arraylen(int arr[])`